torrentails/VLC-Desktop-BG-startup-script/README.md

 Use:
 -----------------------------

-1. Simply save the script anywhere you like.
+1. Save the script in the same folder as the video(s) you want to play at startup.
 2. Right-click it and select edit.
-3. Change the file at the end of the last line to the full path to the file you would like to run at startup.
+3. Change the path between the `<`angle brackets`>` to the full path of the script.
-    a.
-Add `File:///` at the front
-    b.
-Replace backslashes (\\) with forward slashes (/)
-    c.
-Enclose it all in "quotes"
-    EG. `"File:///C:/Users/yourname/videos/Dork_PMV.mp4"`
+    EG. `"File:///C:/Users/yourname/videos/%chosen%"`
 4. Install [VLC](http://www.videolan.org/vlc/download-windows.html) if you haven't done so already.
 5. (Optional) Change the `CD` path to the path of your VLC installation.
     This shouldn't be nessesary if you installed to the Default directory and are running a 64 bit opperating system.